 The next step in implementing a tool crib management system is to create detailed policies and procedures that employees can reference if they have questions or concerns.
 In addition, all workers should be required to read and sign off on these rules before being allowed to store tools within the company's designated areas.

-For example, a policy might require written approval from one's direct supervisor before using calibrated equipment on any production projects.
+For example, a policy might require written approval from one's direct supervisor before using calibrated equipment on any production project.
 An individual would then submit an incident log detailing how they used this tool in accordance with all calibration standards set by the company.

-Step 4: Have an Organized Tool Crib Database
+Step 4: Have an organized tool crib database

 In the past, this might be done using Excel spreadsheets, pen and paper, or other simple data collection programs.
-Today, an asset management platform can empower your business to track your tool crib database remotely, automatically, and without the need for complicated and time-intensive spreadsheet management.
-With a mobile asset management platform, all of your tool crib data is stored in one place— and automatically updated globally whenever a change is made from one device.
+Today, an asset management platform can empower your business to track your tool crib database remotely and automatically without complicated and time-intensive spreadsheet management.
+With a mobile asset management system, all your tool crib data is stored in one place— and automatically updated globally whenever a change is made from one device.

 By automatically tracking individual items from their point of purchase to their return upon being replaced by newer tools, you can minimize errors related to lost supplies and ensure a more organized workplace where employees have access to precisely what they need whenever they require it.

-Step 5: Automate with Tool Crib Management Software
+Step 5: Automate with tool crib management software

 Looking at the rest of your tool crib management efforts, automation is the most effective way to track all the moving parts.
 A reliable and flexible asset tracking platform allows manufacturers to house all their tool- and equipment-related data in one easy-to-access location.